-Contrast this with hemp which uses 1/3 the amount of water and requires much fewer pesticide usage and can produce an income of over $800 per acre.
-After considering this, you can start to see the opportunities not only from the cost side but also from the environmental side.
+Contrast this with hemp, which uses 1/3 the amount of water, requires much pesticide usage, and can produce an income of over $800 per acre.
+After considering this, you can see the opportunities not only from the cost side but also from the environmental side.

 From an agricultural standpoint, farmers do not want to waste precious water, pesticides, or costly equipment on their crops if they don’t have to.
-With hemp, these costs amount to a fraction as opposed to growing cotton.
+With hemp, these costs amount to a fraction more than growing cotton.

 Why Should I Care?

-So, you might be wondering why any of this matters.
-Why would you prefer hemp vs cotton?
+So, why does any of this matter?
+Why would you prefer hemp vs. cotton?
 Well, the benefits are myriad and growing.
-Hemp is a strong and durable fiber that lasts a long time, therefore, you do not have to worry about hemp wearing out and looking drab after a few cleanings.
+Hemp is a strong and durable fiber that lasts a long time.
+Therefore, you do not have to worry about hemp wearing out and looking drab after a few cleanings.

 Hemp is breathable and easy to care for.
-A unique feature to hemp is its ability to wick away perspiration from your body.
+A unique feature of hemp is its ability to wick away sweat from your body.
 When you are out on a hot day, hemp will be just as comfortable as cotton, if not more.

-Not only does hemp do great at cooling you down, but it can also keep you warm in the winter.
-When you are looking at clothes that can give you great insulation, consider grabbing hemp clothing over cotton.
+Not only does hemp cool you down, it can also keep you warm in the winter.
+Consider grabbing hemp clothing over cotton when looking at clothes that can give you excellent insulation.

 So, think of your favorite shirt that comes out of the wash looking stretched and worn or your cotton slacks that lose their shape.
-This is not a problem with hemp because they hold their shape and colors.
+This is fine with hemp because they hold its shape and colors.
 Hemp clothing is resilient and ready to wear over and over again.
-For moms with kids that are brutal with their clothes, hemp presents an alternative that will not break the bank and each clothing item lasts far longer, giving you more bang for your buck.
+For moms with kids that are brutal with their clothes, hemp presents an alternative that will not break the bank, and each clothing item lasts far longer, giving you more bang for your buck.

-One of the biggest concerns for all of us is our environment and the planet on which we live.
+One of our biggest concerns is our environment and the planet on which we live.
 How can hemp help?
-Because of our busy lives, most of us don’t have the time to even consider how best to adjust our lifestyle and as a result, we don’t even think about it.
-Should we just donate to a charity and pick up some garbage?
-You might consider cutting out plastics or getting rid of your carbon-emitting vehicle, but, that’s just not realistic for our modern society.
+Because of our busy lives, most of us don’t have the time to consider how best to adjust our lifestyle, and as a result, we don’t even think about it.
+Should we donate to a charity and pick up some garbage?
+You might consider cutting out plastics or getting rid of your carbon-emitting vehicle, but that’s not realistic for our modern society.

 Hemp Uses Less Water